elementor/wp2static/integration-tests/README.md

 ## Test system

- - NGINX on localhost:7000
+ - NGINX on localhost:7000 and localhost:7001
  - MariaDB on mariadb/data/mysql.sock
  - PHP-FPM on php/fpm.sock
- - WordPress
+ - WordPress at localhost:7000
+ - Bedrock at localhost:7001